Santa Cruz Warriors vs. San Diego Clippers - Game Highlights

 Check out the Santa Cruz Warriors Statistics

+- Austin Spurs Agree to Trade with San Diego Clippers - Austin Spurs

-- The San Diego Clippers' Relentless Defense Fuels Them to a Victory Over the Santa Cruz Warriors - San Diego Clippers
+- Clippers Complete Comeback to Defeat the Santa Cruz Warriors - San Diego Clippers

-- Sea Dubs Falter in the Fourth, Losing, 112-103, to San Diego Clippers - Santa Cruz Warriors
+- Santa Cruz Drops Final Tip-Off Tournament Match 122-112 to San Diego - Santa Cruz Warriors

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.